How Do You Find The Instantaneous Velocity

 Q: Can instantaneous velocity be negative?

 A: Yes, instantaneous velocity can be negative.
-The sign of the velocity indicates the direction of motion.
-For example, if an object is moving to the left, its instantaneous velocity might be negative.
+On the flip side, the sign of the velocity indicates the direction of motion.
+Take this: if an object is moving to the left, its instantaneous velocity might be negative.

 Q: How is instantaneous velocity used in real-world applications?

 A: Instantaneous velocity is used in a wide range of real-world applications, including sports science, robotics, autonomous vehicles, and fluid dynamics.
-It is essential for understanding and controlling the motion of objects in various scenarios.
+This is genuinely important for understanding and controlling the motion of objects in various scenarios.

 Q: What happens when the time interval approaches zero in the limit definition of instantaneous velocity?